 The Post is now owned by another American business magnate, Amazon’s Jeff Bezos.
 One wonders what stories could be told about this era of its history.

 In December, the series screens Orson Welles’s 1941 Citizen Kane.
 This film stands on its own: it is considered the greatest film ever made.
-Charles Foster Kane, played by Welles himself, is a composite portrait of a newspaper tycoon, closely identified with William Randolph Hurst, who became publisher of the San Francisco Examiner in 1887, and went on to found a global media empire.
+Charles Foster Kane, played by Welles himself, is a composite portrait of a newspaper tycoon, closely identified with William Randolph Hearst, who became publisher of the San Francisco Examiner in 1887, and went on to found a global media empire.
 His story is of the darker, sensationalizing, and distorting popular and celebrity press, the spirt of which continues in the viral videos and fake news of social media.
 The film succeeds because it is itself an act of journalism: it chronicles in order to examine the newspaper life, to uncover the secret that drives it.

 The Gazette‘s Books on Film Club combines monthly film screenings with catered book and film discussions through fall and winter, beginning in October.
 Screenings are Monday evenings at 7pm at The Pilot’s Lounge at Base31.
 The Club meets for lively social discussion, and sometimes debate, with plenty of food and wine, on Wednesday evenings at 7:30 at the Gazette offices.